-Brucellosis is one of the oldest zoonotic diseases which remain of economic and public health significance, today with major outcomes of reproductive losses in livestock and debilitating illnesses in humans [1].
-The Bovine Brucellosis, usually caused by Brucella abortus and occasionally by Brucella melitensis and Brucella suis, is characterized by late term abortion, infertility as a result of retained placenta and secondary endometritis and reduced milk production with the excretion of the organisms in uterine discharges and milk.
+Brucellosis is one of the oldest zoonotic diseases which remain of economic and public health significance, today with major outcomes of reproductive losses in livestock and debilitating illnesses in human [1].
+The Bovine Brucellosis, usually caused by Brucella abortus and occasionally by Brucella melitensis and Brucellasuis, is characterized by late term abortion, infertility and reduced milk production as a result of retained placenta and secondary endometritis and excretion of the organisms in uterine discharges and milk.
 The calves may die soon after birth.
-In fully susceptible herds, abortion rates may vary from 30- 80% [2].
+In fully susceptible herds, abortion rates may vary from 30-80% [2].